 Preserving corn by canning is safe and easy, if you use proper methods!
 If you are canning corn always use a pressure canner.

 Canning dried beans is a great way to make sure your canner is full!

-Have carrots ready to add to a stew or soup, is a great idea.
-Or just heat, add some butter and sprinkle on a bit of cinnamon.
+Having carrots ready to add to a stew or soup is a great idea.
+Or just heat, add some butter, and sprinkle on a bit of cinnamon.

-Canning greens like spinach, swiss chard or beet greens is super easy.
+When canning vegetables, don't forget the greens!
+Canning greens like spinach, swiss chard, or beet greens is super easy.
 The hardest part is probably the washing step.

-Potatoes are handy for having ready for soups or stews.
-Or simply boil for 10 minutes and add sour cream and chives.
+Canned potatoes are handy for making soups or stews.
+Or simply boil the potatoes for 10 minutes and add sour cream and chives.

 Canning pumpkin first in the pressure canner makes it safe to store and quick to use later in pumpkin butter, pies, muffins, or other pumpkin recipes.
-Puree it after you can it chunky.
+(Puree it after you can it in chunks.)

 Preserving asparagus by pickling, freezing, drying, and even lacto-fermenting.